ibm-cloud-docs/openwhisk/openwhisk_weather.md

   - `timeseries` - Returns both the current observations and up to 24 hours of past observations, from the current date and time.

-The following is an example of creating a package binding and then getting a 10-day forecast.
+The following example shows how to create a package binding and then getting a 10-day forecast.

 - Invoke the `forecast` action in your package binding to get the weather forecast.